k-wall/-kafka_istio_ingress/README.md

 # How's it work?

 * The [Gateway API](https://gateway-api.sigs.k8s.io/) is configured to allow to SNI based routing.
 Istio responds by creating a Envoy instance, wired to a Kubernetes service which is exposed by Minikube to the host.
-* The Kafka CR is configured to expose a internal TLS listener.
+* The Kafka CR is configured to expose `cluster-ip` TLS listeners, which provide 1 service per broker and 1 for bootstrap..
-* Alongside each Kafka CR we create [TLSRoute](https://gateway-api.sigs.k8s.io/concepts/api-overview/#tlsroute) objects that permit traffic to be ingressed to the bootstrap and broker address.
+* Alongside each Kafka CR we create [TLSRoute](https://gateway-api.sigs.k8s.io/concepts/api-overview/#tlsroute) objects (1 per service) that permit traffic to be ingressed to the bootstrap and broker address(es).

 # Prequistes